Emperor of China: Power

 The emperor's position, unless deposed in a rebellion, was always hereditary, usually by agnatic primogeniture.
 As a result, many emperors ascended the throne while still children.
-During minority reigns, the Empress Dowager (i.e., the emperor's mother) would usually possess significant political power.
-In fact, the vast majority of female rulers throughout Chinese Imperial history came to power by ruling as regents on behalf of their sons; prominent examples include the Empress Lü of the Han dynasty, as well as Empress Dowager Cixi and Empress Dowager Ci'an of the Qing dynasty, who for a time ruled jointly as co-regents.
-Where Empresses Dowager were too weak to assume power, court officials often seized control.
+During minority reigns, the Empress Dowager, the emperor's mother, would usually possess significant political power, along with the male members of her birth family.
+In fact, the vast majority of female rulers throughout Chinese Imperial history came to power by ruling as regents on behalf of their sons; prominent examples include Empress Lü Zhi of the Han, as well as the empress dowagers Cixi and Ci'an during the Qing, who for a time ruled jointly as co-regents.
+Where Empresses Dowager were too weak to assume power, or her family too strongly opposed, court officials often seized control.
 Court eunuchs had a significant role in the power structure, as emperors often relied on a few of them as confidants, which gave them access to many court documents.
-In a few places, eunuchs wielded vast power; one of the most powerful eunuchs in Chinese history was Wei Zhongxian during the Ming dynasty.
+In a few places, eunuchs wielded vast power; one of the most powerful eunuchs in Chinese history was Wei Zhongxian during the Ming.
 Occasionally, other nobles seized power as regents.

-The actual area ruled by the Emperor of China varied from dynasty to dynasty.
+The actual area ruled by the emperor of China varied from dynasty to dynasty.
 In some cases, such as during the Southern Song dynasty, political power in East Asia was effectively split among several governments; nonetheless, the political fiction that there was but one ruler was maintained.